Discover Destinations When to Travel How to get around Visa Packing list Other Tips

 Here’s a selection of the best tips and pieces of information that may make your trip to Colombia that bit easier:

-Colombia uses the Colombian peso.
-As of February 2021, $1 was equivalent to around 3554 peso.
+Colombia uses the Colombian Peso.
+The last time we checked (September 2022), $1 was equivalent to around 4300 COP.

-It’s good to always have some cash on you as not all establishments take cards.
+It’s good to always have some cash on you.
+Not all establishments take cards.
 You’ll also need cash for taking the bus, markets and tips too.